← Back to Guides

 Map what's happening beneath the surface

-When there's no obvious trigger, a pattern quiz can reveal what your nervous system is responding to.
+When there's no obvious trigger, a pattern test can reveal what your nervous system is responding to.

 Get a starting hypothesis